 The omnichannel bar is rising relentlessly, with heightened shopper expectations accelerated by increased competition.

-Not only do smaller retailers lag behind other players, Conventional furniture retailers continue to fall behind due to increased competition from Multi-line and Pure-play retailers.
+Not only do smaller retailers lag behind other players, but Conventional furniture retailers continue to fall behind due to increased competition from Multi-line and Pure-play retailers.

 Pure-plays, such as Wayfair and Amazon, have leveraged both their online-only focus and renewed interest from venture-capitalists to get ahead.
-Meanwhile, Multi-line players like Walmart and Target have scale on their side, and are most successful in implementing the right features rapidly.
+Meanwhile, Multi-line players like Walmart and Target have scale on their side and are most successful in implementing the right features rapidly.

 Despite the competition, not all Conventional retailers have been left in the dust.
 The top eight Conventional players beat out many Specialty, Pure-play, and Multi-line retailers.